dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when a class member is annotated with the `@override` annotation, but the member isn’t declared in any of the supertypes of the class.
+The analyzer produces this diagnostic when a class member is annotated with the `@override` annotation, but the member isn't declared in any of the supertypes of the class.

 #### Example